daniel-petrov/hackthebubble-2021/src/README.md

-To run any of the .py files within this `.py` files, simply enter the following on a command line:
+To run any of the `.py` files within this `src/` directory, simply enter the following on a command line:

 	`python3 <file>`